NorthernWidget/DS3231/README.md

 ## How to Cite

-If you use this library in a publicatoin, please cite it in one or both of the following two ways:
+If you use this library in a publication, please cite it in one or both of the following two ways:
 1. Through the `CITATION.cff` file here, which should be up to date with the permanent archive available from Zenodo
 2. If you need an academic journal reference and/or you are discussing the integration of the DS3231 into a larger hardware + firmware ecosystem,<br/>
 **Wickert, A. D., Sandell, C. T., Schulz, B., & Ng, G. H. C. (2019), [Open-source Arduino-compatible data loggers designed for field research](https://hess.copernicus.org/articles/23/2065/2019/), *Hydrology and Earth System Sciences*, *23*(4), 2065-2076, doi:10.5194/hess-23-2065-2019.**<br/>